jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/analytics/common.md

 ![Mean Days To Remediate](https://res.cloudinary.com/fluid-attacks/image/upload/v1623443230/docs/web/analytics/common/mean_average_days_to_remediate_eyfowf.png)

-Here you can see
+Here you can see the average
-the average number of days
+number of days it takes to
-that it takes for the users
-of the organization
-to solve a discovered vulnerability, categorized by severity.
+remediate vulnerabilities
+grouped by the CVSS severity
+in your organization,
+group,
+or portfolio.
+These times are weighted by
+exposure to risk (CVSSF).

 ## Mean time to remediate (MTTR) benchmark

 ![MTTR Benchmark](https://res.cloudinary.com/fluid-attacks/image/upload/v1643928855/docs/web/analytics/common/common_mttr.png)

-This section shows how your organization optimizes how many days pass before closing or fixing vulnerabilities and how your MTTR compares to that of the best, the average and the worst organization.
+This section shows the average time it takes for your organization, group, or portfolio to fix vulnerabilities.
+These times are weighted
+by exposure to risk (CVSSF).
+You can compare your numbers
+to those of the best,
+the average,
+and the worst organizations.

 > **NOTE:**
   > MTTR  means “Mean Time To Remediate.”